Audacy Tone of Voice — Sound & Audio

 What is Audacy's brand message?

-Audacy's core message is about Audio content company.
-Their concept "Sound focus" drives their mission: To engage and entertain listeners through the power of audio.
+Audacy's core message: Audio content company Their mission: To engage and entertain listeners through the power of audio

 What makes Audacy's brand voice unique?

 Audacy stands out through their sound, audio, experience communication style.
-Their central brand tension — "Visual vs. Sound" — shapes every message they craft in the Entertainment sector.
+Their central brand tension, "Visual vs. Sound", shapes how they communicate across the Entertainment sector.

 What language style does Audacy use?